-CORRECTIVE SANCTIONS - Any of the following sanctions, or sanctions developed for use in a specific 56 school or situation and approved by the Superintendent of Schools in consultation with the Board of Education, which may or may not necessitate appropriate adjustments in these regulations, may be imposed for violations of school rules while a student is attending school, on school property or in a school vehicle, at a school-related event or activity, under the jurisdiction of the school, including going to and from school, for any inappropriate interaction between students and staff members occurring outside of regular school hours, activities, or grounds; for damage to school property; and/or for criminal or inappropriate activity.
+Any of the following sanctions, or sanctions developed for use in a specific 56 school or situation and approved by the Superintendent of Schools in consultation with the Board of Education, which may or may not necessitate appropriate adjustments in these regulations, may be imposed for violations of school rules while a student is attending school, on school property or in a school vehicle, at a school-related event or activity, under the jurisdiction of the school, including going to and from school, for any inappropriate interaction between students and staff members occurring outside of regular school hours, activities, or grounds; for damage to school property; and/or for criminal or inappropriate activity.

-When positive efforts have not succeeded in correcting a student whose behavior interferes with the educational environment, the following corrective sanctions are authorized by the Board of Education: Warning, Reprimand, Restorative Practices, STRONG Room, Lunch Detention, After School Detention, Social Probation, In School Suspension, Saturday School, Out of School Suspension, Community Service work around the building, Expulsion, Loss of School Bus Privileges, Restitution, and Legal Charges.
-A complete description of these sanctions is available in the Principal's Office.
+When positive efforts have not succeeded in correcting a student whose behavior interferes with the educational environment, the following corrective sanctions are authorized by the Board of Education: Warning, Restorative Practices, Lunch Detention, After School Detention, Social Probation, In School Suspension, Out of School Suspension, Community Service work around the building, Expulsion, Loss of School Bus Privileges, Restitution, and Legal Charges/Police Involvement.